Denisolt/NightSky/README.md

 # Night Sky

+---
+**NOTE**

+As you probably realized from comments in code, the majority of this code was written by Ernie Wright  (http://www.etwright.org/astro/plani.html).
+Me being young and foolish at the moment of putting this repo together, I have forgotten to give him shoutout.
+So, Ernie, if you are seeing this: I am sorry 😐 and thanks for the code.

+---

 A way to avoid paying 50 bucks by using some js to generate an image of the night sky at specific time at a specific location.

 I hope someone finds this useful.